-Amanda’s TEDx Lehigh River talk has been postponed until Jan/Feb 2019 and will be available here once it is live.
+Amanda’s TEDx Lehigh River talk is scheduled for Jan 31, 2019 and will be available here once it is live.
 In the meantime, enjoy these testimonials about some of Amanda’s recent speaking engagements:

 On “A Celebration of Indigenous Presence” Presentation:

 “I received so many positive comments about your presentation (and I’m sure I will get even more when I ask my students on Thursday).
 Several of the high school teachers praised your workshop, too.
 Thanks for helping to make the day a positive experience for our students!”

 — Patricia C., Humanitarian Fair Director, Stockton University (NJ)

 A sampling of student feedback on “A Celebration of Indigenous Presence” (you can bring Amanda and this talk to your school!)